-Google Finance Portfolio Tracker: Complete 2025 Guide (+ PinkLion Upgrade)
+Google Finance Portfolio Tracker: Complete 2026 Guide

 Google Finance Portfolio Tracker offers a free, simple way to track your stock and crypto holdings in one place.
 While great for beginners, it lacks automation, broker syncing, and advanced analytics, making it less ideal for serious investors.
 Discover how it compares to modern tools like PinkLion.

-Google Finance Portfolio Tracker: Complete 2025 Guide (+ PinkLion Upgrade)
+Google Finance Portfolio Tracker: Complete 2026 Guide

 Looking to keep tabs on your stocks, ETFs, and even a little crypto?
 Google Finance’s free portfolio tracker is one of the quickest ways to pull real-time prices into a single dashboard.
 All you need is a Google account: visit google.com/finance, click New portfolio, give it a name, and you’re ready to start adding positions.

-In this guide we’ll walk through—step by step—how to build and read a Google Finance portfolio, plus a few power-user tips (like piping live prices into Google Sheets with GOOGLEFINANCE()).
+In this guide we’ll walk through, step by step, how to build and read a Google Finance portfolio, plus a few power-user tips (like piping live prices into Google Sheets with GOOGLEFINANCE().
 We’ll also be upfront about where the tool’s boundaries are - manual data entry, limited analytics, and no native bond or cash tracking, and suggest next steps for when you eventually outgrow it.

 1️⃣ Why Every Retail Investor Needs a Reliable Portfolio Tracker